mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 Perform the following operations:

-- Insert 5 documents into a collection.
+- Insert 5 documents into a collection with a majority write concern.
 - Start a find operation on the collection with a batch size of 2, and retrieve the first batch of results.
 - Send a ``replSetStepDown`` command to the current primary and verify that